cosmicjs/ai-assistant/README.md

 # Cosmic Writing Assistant Extension

 A ChatGPT-powered writing assistant.
-Ask Writing Assistant anything, save it to your Cosmic project.
+Ask Cosmic AI assistant anything, save it to your Cosmic Bucket.
 Simple.

 ## How to use
 1. Go to https://beta.cosmicjs.com sign up / login.